 The best advice I can give is to rent a car.

-I have always been a fan of public transportation in Italy, and will always take the train in the Northern and central part, but in the South, it is just simpler to go around and plan your schedule as you like by renting a car.
+I have always been a fan of public transportation in Italy, and will always take the train in the Northern and central part, but in the South, it is just simpler to go around and plan your schedule as you like by car.

 Of course, this does not mean that public transportation does not exist in Southern Italy.
 It does and can be used.

 Due to the fact that we had some organizational problems (no credit card, they don’t accept Revolut, and so on), we finally got to the desk of Sicily by Car, which was more than flexible and open to help us and give us a car.

 Even with a debit card, as long as I had the deposit money on it.

 If however, you have a credit card and want to be sure you have a car waiting for you when you get to Bari, I recommend booking way ahead of time in order to get the right price.
 You can find AVIS or Hertz cars in Bari International Airport.